Internal friction controls active ciliary oscillations near the instability threshold: Results

-The coupled dynamical equations are dissipative linear partial differential equations, which can sustain stable oscillations only in the presence of non-linearities.
-In the following, we focus on the linear regime and seek to identify the threshold for the onset of the oscillations and the frequency of the oscillations near threshold.
-This is relevant in the context of our experimental results because the axoneme in this study is beating at 60 $\upmu$M ATP, near the critical ATP concentration of 45 $\upmu$M at which oscillations set in (Fig.~\ref{Figure4-DynamicsStability}c).
-Hence, the axoneme is beating near the threshold for the onset of oscillations, also called the instability threshold, where the nonlinearity is weak and the oscillation frequency of the limit cycle is that of the linear analysis evaluated at the threshold \cite{CamaletJulicher2000,strogatz2018nonlinear}.
+These dissipative linear partial differential equations can sustain stable oscillations only in the presence of non-linearities whose choice will become crucial far from the instability threshold \cite{CamaletJulicher2000,Oriola2017Nonlinear,BaylyWilson2015Stability}.
+We now focus on the linear regime and seek to identify the threshold for the onset of oscillations and its frequency near threshold.
+This is relevant to our experimental results because the axoneme in this study beats at 60 $\upmu$M ATP, near the critical ATP concentration of 45 $\upmu$M at which oscillations set in (Fig.~\ref{Figure1-Motion}C).
+Hence, the axoneme is beating near the instability threshold, where the nonlinearity is weak and the oscillation frequency of the limit cycle is that of the linear analysis evaluated at the threshold \cite{CamaletJulicher2000,Oriola2017Nonlinear}.

-We perform linear stability analysis on the coupled dynamical equations (\ref{coupled_eqn}) in the Fourier domain.
-The dispersion relation is quadratic in complex frequency $ z $ (SI),